Yoanna-P/bank/README.md

-# bank
-landing page for a bank
-#
-No frameworks, plain HTML & CSS (flex-box)
-#
-Responsive layout for mobile devices (width below 768px) with media queries
-#
+**Bank landing page**

+*Overview:*
+The landing page was created in order to practice web developent - it was created with plain HTML and CSS utilising Flexbox and media queries for a responsive design.

+*Features:*
+It includes 4 different sections describing the services the (imaginary) bank offers, some of their previous projects, the team and a (placeholder) contact form.

+*Resources:*
-Website idea and images - Brad Traversy
+The idea for the websites and the images come from a web development course by Brad Traversy
-#
-The contact form is just a place-holder